About Tours of Harvard Museum of Natural History

 2. Museum Lore: Collections like those inside the museum don’t come about without collecting some great stories as well.
 We’ll tell you all about how the museum came to find some of it’s greatest displays.

-Our tour travels all throughout the museum of Natural History!
+Our tour travels all throughout the Museum!
 The galleries you will see include:

-– Great Mammal Hall: A recently renovated exhibit, this hall contains specimens of all types of mammals from giraffes and bison, to flying squirrels and whales.
+– Great Mammal Hall: Contains specimens of all types of mammals from giraffes, to flying squirrels, to whales.

-– Romer Hall of Vertebrate Paleontology: Showcases the evolutionary history of vertebrates, including spectacularly preserved fishes, dinosaurs, and diminutive early mammals.
+– Romer Hall of Vertebrate Paleontology: Showcases spectacularly preserved fishes, dinosaurs, and early mammals.

 – And many others!